nemesiscode/radtrancode/Meetings/NEMESIS_Oxford_2018/AAREADME.txt

-Presentations show in at NEMESIS meeting in Oxford in June 2018.
+Presentations shown at the Oxford NEMESIS meeting in June 2018.